Teach in COLLEGE

 Option 2: Join an Existing Faculty Team

-- Liberal Education: “Why College?
+- Liberal Education (autumn only): “Why College?
 Your Education and the Good Life” ("Why College?" sample syllabus)

-- Civic Engagement: “Citizenship in the 21st Century” ("Citizenship" sample syllabus)
+- Civic Engagement (winter only): “Citizenship in the 21st Century” ("Citizenship" sample syllabus)

 Why teach in COLLEGE?